Apple's iPhone 5 starts strong in China but shares pressured

 Jefferies analyst Peter Misek said last week that Apple had started cutting orders to iPhone suppliers to balance excess inventory.

-Sales of Amazon.com Inc's cheaper Kindle Fire tablets have also surged this year and rival Microsoft Corp recently forayed into the market with its Surface.
+Sales of Amazon.com Inc's (AMZN.O) cheaper Kindle Fire tablets have also surged this year and rival Microsoft Corp (MSFT.O) recently forayed into the market with its Surface.

 Apple shares have fallen on seven of the last 10 trading days, with several analysts cutting their price targets on the company's stock.